MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/always-encrypted-enclaves.md

 the enclave technology and the attestation service.

-The attestation process, SQL Server supports for VBS secure enclaves in SQL Server v.Next CTP is Windows Defender System Guard runtime attestation, which uses Host Guardian Service (HGS) as an attestation service.
+The attestation process, SQL Server supports for VBS secure enclaves in SQL Server vNext CTP is Windows Defender System Guard runtime attestation, which uses Host Guardian Service (HGS) as an attestation service.
 You need to configure HGS in your environment and register the machine hosting your SQL Server instance in HGS.
 You also must configure